10 Dog Road Trip Essentials for a Safe and Happy Journey

 Car seat cover

-My favorite car sea cover, and the one we’ve used for 5 years (it still looks brand new) is the Kurgo Loft Back Seat Hammock.
+My favorite car seat cover, and the one we’ve used for 5 years (it still looks brand new) is the Kurgo Dog Hammock Car Seat Cover.

 Safety restraint